aasmal97/create-react-app-env/README.md

 ```
 ## Tips
 - Due to multiple projects having different configs and project directory structures, it is best to provide a `DESTINATION_PATH` value, so the location of the file being generated does not change and is always known.
-- If you wish to rely on the auto-detection of the nearest `package.json`, and not specify an absolute destination path, try to ensure consistency by setting the `working-directory` of the action as close as possible, to the package.json file.
+- If you wish to rely on the auto-detection of the nearest `package.json`, and not specify an absolute destination path, try to ensure consistency by setting a `WORKING_DIRECTORY_PATH` of the action as close as possible, to the package.json file.
 Below is an example of this:

 ```
 name: Create Env